karvovil/HelBike/README.md

 * <https://dev.hsl.fi/citybikes/od-trips-2021/2021-06.csv>
 * <https://dev.hsl.fi/citybikes/od-trips-2021/2021-07.csv>

-When you launch the backend first time (`npm run dev` in /server folder) data is parsed to a local sqlite database.
+When you launch the backend first time (`npm run dev`) data is parsed to a local sqlite database.

 REACT_APP_MAPS_API_KEY environment variable needs to be provided with google maps api key with access to static maps.